District Administration

 - Act as a truly representative body for members of the district.
 The committee recognizes that ultimate responsibility for public education rests with the state, but individual school committees have been assigned specific authority through state law.
 The committee will not relinquish any of this authority since it believes that decision-making control over the students learning should be in the hands of local citizens as much as possible.

-The committee's policy of nondiscrimination will extend to students, staff, the general public, and individuals with whom it does business.
-No person shall be excluded from or discriminated against in admission to the McCann Technical School, or in obtaining the advantages, privileges, and courses of study on the basis of race, color, sex, religion, national origin, age, disability, sexual orientation, gender identity, genetic information, homeless status, marital status, or veteran status.
-If someone has a complaint or feels that they have been discriminated against because of their race, color, religion, national origin, gender, age, disability, sexual orientation, gender identity, genetic information, homelessness, marital status, or veteran status their complaint should be registered with the Title IX compliance officer. (director of student services).
+The committee’s policy of nondiscrimination will extend to students, staff, the general public, and individuals with whom it does business.
+No person shall be excluded from or discriminated against in admission to the McCann Technical School, or in obtaining the advantages, privileges, and courses of study on the basis of race*, color, sex, sexual orientation, gender identity, sex stereotypes, sex characteristics, religion, disability, age, genetic information, active military/veteran status, marital status, familial status, pregnancy or pregnancy related condition, homelessness, ancestry, ethnic background, national origin, or any other category protected by state or federal law in the administration of its educational and employment policies, or in its programs and activities.
+If someone has a complaint or feels that they have been discriminated against because of their race, color, religion, national origin, gender, age, disability, sexual orientation, gender identity, genetic information, homelessness, marital status, or veteran status their complaint should be registered with the district compliance officer.
+(Director of student services).

-The committee designates the director of student services to act as the district (Title IX) compliance officer.
+The committee designates the director of student services to act as the district compliance officer.

-Harassment of students by other students, employees, vendors and other 3rd parties will not be tolerated in the Northern Berkshire Vocational Regional School District.
-The alleged harassment must involve conduct that occurred within the school’s own program or activity, such as whether the harassment occurred at a location or under circumstances where the school owned, or substantially controlled the premises, exercised oversight, supervision or discipline over the location or participants, or funded, sponsored, promoted or endorsed the event where the alleged harassment occurred, against a person in the United States.
+Harassment of or retaliation of students by other students, employees, vendors and other 3rd parties will not be tolerated in the Northern Berkshire Vocational Regional School District.
+The alleged harassment or retaliation must involve conduct that occurred within the school’s own program or activity, such as whether the harassment occurred at a location or under circumstances where the school owned, or substantially controlled the premises, exercised oversight, supervision or discipline over the location or participants, or funded, sponsored, promoted or endorsed the event where the alleged harassment occurred.
 This policy is in effect while students are on school grounds, district property or property within the jurisdiction of the district, school buses, or attending or engaging in school sponsored activities.

-Harassment prohibited by the district includes, but is not limited to, harassment on the basis of race, sex, gender identity, creed, color, national origin, sexual orientation, religion, marital status or disability.
+Harassment prohibited by the district includes, but is not limited to, harassment on the basis of race*, color, sex, sexual orientation, gender identity, sex stereotypes, sex characteristics, religion, disability, age, genetic information, active military/veteran status, marital status, familial status, pregnancy or pregnancy related condition, homelessness, ancestry, ethnic background, national origin, or any other category protected by state or federal law in the administration of its educational and employment policies, or in its programs and activities.
 Students whose behavior is found to be in violation of this policy will be subject to disciplinary action up to and including suspension or expulsion pursuant to disciplinary codes.
 Employees who have been found to violate this policy will be subject to discipline up to and including, termination of employment, subject to contractual disciplinary obligations.

 Employee-to-Student Harassment means conduct of a written, verbal or physical nature that is designed to embarrass distress, agitate, disturb or trouble students when: